Orthodox churches empty for Easter amid pandemic

 —-=

-Jim Heintz in Moscow and Menelaos Hadjicostis in Nicosia, Cyprus, contributed to this story.
+Jim Heintz in Moscow, Sophiko Megrelidze in Tbilisi and Menelaos Hadjicostis in Nicosia, Cyprus, contributed to this story.